aws-samples/machine-learning-using-k8s/docs/eks-gpu.md

    # Customize your Amazon EKS cluster configuration before following the next step
    ```

-1. Open `cluster_config.yaml` and update the file so that it looks like as shown:
+1. Open `cluster_config.yaml` and update the file so that it looks like as shown below.
+This file can also be copied from the [repo](../samples/kubeflow/cluster_config.yaml).

    ```
    apiVersion: eksctl.io/v1alpha5